Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ### Option 3: Install from Source

-If you want to modify the code or contribute to development:
+If you want to modify the code or contribute to this library's development:

 ```bash
 # Clone the repository